maiscodes/Staphbook/README.md

 ```
 2. Environment Variables

+Copy `template.env` and rename it to simply `.env`.
+Fill in all variables and save.

 |             | description                                                                                                                                                                                                                                                   |
 |-------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | PORT        | Network port to listen for connections (default 3000)                                                                                                                                                                                                         |